alexcarron/rock-estore/docs/DesignDoc.md

 ## Ongoing Rationale
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**mayor**_ team decisions or design milestones/changes and corresponding justification._

+(2024/03/17): Sprint #2 Decided to have the admin only update and delete through the UI instead of using id's to interact with specific projects.